radial/core-busyboxplus/README.md

 * use `docker cp` to move the rootfs.tar into the flavor directory,
 * then the tar is verified and imported

-### Future Flavor Additions

-* SSH server/client.
-Possibly for stand-alone purposes, and possibly as a feature for remote git management.

 ### Credits

 Much thanks to: